sesav/invoice-generator/README.md

 ## Configuration

- When you first run generating an invoice without an `invoice-generator.toml` file in the directory, the program will prompt a question:
+If you run the invoice generation for the first time without an `invoice-generator.toml` file in the directory, the program will ask you a
+question:

 ```shell
 The file invoice-generator.toml was not found in the current directory.
 Want to create it?
 (Y/n)
 ```

-Type `Y`, and then you need to open the created `invoice-generator.toml` file and fill in the parameters of your invoice there.
-This completes the configuration setup, now you can generate invoices.
+Type `Y`, then open the generated `invoice-generator.toml` file and fill in your invoice parameters.
+Once this is done, the configuration setup is complete and you can start generating invoices.

 ## General usage

-To generate a new invoice, use the command:
+To generate a new invoice, run the following command:

 ```shell
 invoice-generator g
 ```

-In addition, you can pass the date (month.year) of the desired service period as an argument as follows:
+In addition, you can specify the date (month.year) of the desired service period as an argument, as follows:

 ```shell
 invoice-generator g 10.2023
 ```

-You will get an invoice for the desirable period (previous month for example) with the correct dates for all presented fields.
+You will receive an invoice for the desired period (for example, the previous month) with the correct dates in all relevant fields.

 ## Help information